 Many places that are open to vaccinated travelers may still require unvaccinated kids to quarantine.
 Make refundable reservations, and double-check border requirements before you go, as they may change frequently.

 The best way to check the safety of a destination is to visit the Center for Disease Control website.
 They publish Travel Recommendations by Destination that assigns each country a Risk level from 1-4.
 They also provide a handy color-coded map showing current risk levels.

 For example, a search of Italy shows me a one-year graph of reported cases and tells me the 7-day average is currently over 18K cases.
 While a similar search for Australia shows me a 7-day average of 11 cases.
-Assuming both borders were open (which they are not currently), Australia would be the safer choice.
+Assuming both borders were open, Australia would be the safer choice.

 Check Visa Requirements

 Make sure to check the visa requirement for any country you are considering.
 Some destinations have “visa on entry” programs, which are easily completed at the airport or border crossing if you have the required cash on hand.

 Many visa applications can be completed online, but some require an in-person appointment which can be time-consuming and difficult to schedule.
 Many of these are much easier to complete in your home country before you leave than once you are abroad.

 For example, a single-entry visa for Russia is 160 USD per person (or $640 for a family of four).
 While I would love to visit Russia, that additional cost combined with the current political climate means we will leave visiting Russia for another time.

 Has there been a recent flood, earthquake, or other disaster that are impacting the region?
 Check the State Department website for travel restrictions or warnings.